Questions about

 Once migrated, the number can't be used on the regular WhatsApp app on a phone, but it works fully on Munafe's platform.
 Many restaurants use a dedicated landline or a second SIM for this purpose.
 We walk you through the migration.

-A stable Wi-Fi or 4G connection is sufficient for each device.
-The kitchen display, manager board, and owner dashboard are all browser-based — they work on any phone, tablet, or laptop without installing an app.
-For the kitchen display, a tablet on Wi-Fi mounted near the pass is the most common setup.
-We recommend reliable connectivity in the dining area and kitchen so orders and status updates are not delayed.
+A stable Wi-Fi or 4G connection is sufficient.
+The kitchen display, manager board, and owner dashboard are all browser-based — they work on any device (phone, tablet, laptop) without installing an app.
+For the kitchen display specifically, a tablet with Wi-Fi mounted near the pass is the most common setup.

 Munafe is intentionally hardware-light: